-RICS has developed new arbitration services for construction and engineering disputes in England and Wales.
-The purpose is to provide unrivalled customer services that meet the expectations of parties to arbitrations in terms of quality, standards and overall user experience.
+RICS has developed new arbitration services for construction and engineering disputes in England and Wales, with the aim of providing unrivalled customer services that meet the expectations of parties to arbitrations in terms of quality, standards and user experience.

 02 Nov 2015